 - Thicker bacon will need extra time to bake through.

-- A rack will help the bacon be less greasy as the fat will drip off.
+- A rack will help fat separate from the bacon for a less greasy final product.

-- To store: You can store cooked bacon in an airtight container for up to 5 days.
+- To store: Refrigerate leftover cooked bacon in an airtight container for up to 5 days.

-- To reheat: You can reheat the bacon in the oven or microwave.
+- To reheat: You can reheat bacon using the oven, microwave or in a skillet on the stovetop.

 - To freeze: Freeze cooked bacon for up to 3 months in a freezer-safe bag.